 About the Author:

 Writing has been a passion of Adam Hook since he first read Fyodor Dostoyevsky’s Crime and Punishment.
 Dostoyevsky’s words leapt off the page and Adam knew then that he had to be a writer!
 Adam is a father, husband, sometime poet and music junkie.
-Be sure and check out more of Adam’s writing on his blog, Soaked in Sound and his full Bio here.
+Be sure and check out more of Adam’s writing on his blog, Soaked in Sound.